ktaylor63/southeast/site/content/endangered-species-act/voluntary-conservation-tools.md

 ## Partners for Fish and Wildlife Program (PFW)

 The Partners for Fish and Wildlife Program restores fish and wildlife habitats through a voluntary conservation agreement between private landowners or non-Federal/non-state landowners and the Service.
-The goal of such an agreement is to reduce threats to species with a specific focus on Federally listed, candidate, at-risk species, and their habitats.
+The goal of the agreement is to reduce threats to species with a specific focus on federally listed, candidate, at-risk species, and their habitats.
 Landowners get the benefit of one-on-one expert technical and financial assistance in implementing habitat conservation goals.
 Funding for these agreements comes from program dollars.
 PFW agreements require a minimum duration of 10 years.
 In some cases, such as the Alabama-Georgia Gopher Tortoise Pilot Project, landowners who participate in the program can receive regulatory predictability for the species benefitting from the project.

 ## Coastal Program

 The Coastal program restores fish and wildlife habitats through voluntary agreements between landowners/land managers and the Service.
 The Coastal program delivers on-the-ground restoration through signed conservation agreements.
 While there is no minimum duration for a conservation agreement, the program has a preference for longer-term commitments.
-The Coastal program can enter into agreements with private landowners or public land managers including other Federal agencies.
-While any species can be included in a project, the Coastal program focuses its efforts on Federally listed, candidate, at-risk species, and their habitats.
+The Coastal program can enter into agreements with private landowners or public land managers including other federal agencies.
+While any species can be included in a project, the Coastal program focuses its efforts on federally listed, candidate, at-risk species, and their habitats.

 The goal of these agreements is to reduce threats to species and conserve important habitats.
 Landowners get the benefit of one-on-one expert technical and financial assistance in implementing habitat conservation goals.
 Funding for these agreements comes from program dollars or State Wildlife Grants (SWG).

 ## Candidate Conservation Agreement (CCA)

 The goal of a Candidate Conservation Agreement is to work with a landowner or land manager to remove enough threats to an imperiled species so there is no longer a need to list the species under the Endangered Species Act (ESA).
 Federal candidate species and other at-risk species that are likely to become candidates for listing under the ESA are eligible.
-A CCA does not provide any assurances to the signatories in the event that a covered species is listed under the Endangered Species Act, a key difference between a CCA and a Candidate Conservation Agreement With Assurances (CCAA), explained below.
+A CCA does not provide any assurances to the signatories in the event that a covered species is listed under the ESA, a key difference between a CCA and a Candidate Conservation Agreement With Assurances (CCAA), explained below.
 The Policy for Evaluation of Conservation Efforts (PECE), which assesses whether proposed conservation measures are likely to be implemented and are sufficient to reduce or eliminate threats to a species, may apply.

 In addition to the satisfaction of conserving species, landowners who enter into a CCA have a potential funding platform for cost sharing in conservation actions.
 States can provide grants to landowners via Section 6 funding.